FertigLab/CoGAPSGuide/optiona.md

 <strong>Box 10: patternMarkers ‘threshold’ parameter</strong>

 The patternMarkers() CoGAPS function finds genes associated with each pattern and returns a dictionary of information containing lists of marker genes, their ranking, and their “score” for each pattern.
-This is vital because genes are often associated with multiple patterns.
+This is **vital** because genes are often associated with multiple patterns.

 The three components of the returned dictionary <em>pm</em> are:
 <ul>
     <li>PatternMarkers</li>
         <ul>
             <li>a list of marker genes for each pattern</li>
-            <li>Can be determined using two threshold metrics--see below, and the section of the text called “Assessing the biological function of gene signatures from the amplitude matrix”</li>
+            <li>Can be determined using two threshold metrics--see below, and the section of the text called “<strong>Assessing the biological function of gene signatures from the amplitude matrix</strong>”</li>
         </ul>
     <li>PatternMarkerRank</li>
         <ul>